Correlation induced out-of-phase plasmon in an electron liquid

 Here $\nu = \gamma n/2m$ is a nominal collisional frequency determined solely by the relevant two-body dynamics.
-The indices $A,B,C$ designate the spin species, $\alpha,\beta$ the Cartesian coordinates, $h_{AB}(r)$ is the pair correlation function between particles in species $A$ and $B$ (note that the two-particle distribution function is $g_{AB}(r) = 1 + h_{AB}(r)$), $\oab{AB}^2 = \frac{4\pi e^2Z_AZ_B\sqrt{n_An_B} }{\sqrt{m_Am_B}}, \Omega_{AC}^2 = \frac{4\pi e^2 Z_AZ_Cn_C}{m_A} $ are the nominal plasma and Einstein frequencies, respectively, and $Z_A,m_A$ the charge number and mass of species $A$.
-(See Supplement for details of the derivation).
+The indices $A,B,C$ designate the spin species, $\alpha,\beta$ the Cartesian coordinates, $h_{AB}(r)$ is the pair correlation function between particles in species $A$ and $B$ (note that the two-particle distribution function is $g_{AB}(r) = 1 + h_{AB}(r)$), $\omega_{AB}^2 = \frac{4\pi e^2Z_AZ_B\sqrt{n_An_B} }{\sqrt{m_Am_B}}, \Omega_{AC}^2 = \frac{4\pi e^2 Z_AZ_Cn_C}{m_A} $ are the nominal plasma and Einstein frequencies, respectively, and $Z_A,m_A$ the charge number and mass of species $A$ with concentration $c_A = n_A/n$.
 While this derivation is based on classical dynamics, it is expected, as made plausible above, that in the quasi-localized phase of the HEG, it provides a reliable description of the system.
 It also should be noted that the $h_{AB}(r)$ correlation functions represents an independent input and they should be obtained through the correct quantum dynamics.

 Here we are interested in the longitudinal modes only.
 In particular, we consider their behavior at long wavelengths where the salient features of the mode structures come into focus.
 Accordingly, for a system of equal masses and charges, the longitudinal projection of eq.~\eqref{QLCAC} gives the longitudinal dynamical matrix elements as